 Row ID Field Indicator metadata 1 Indicator code RCR 04 2 Indicator name SMEs introducing marketing or organisational innovation 3 Measurement unit Company 4 Type of indicator Common ERDF Result Indicator 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 20-40 7 Target 2029 (as 31.12.29) 80-100 8 Priority (P) P 1 Innovative Central Baltic Business development 9 Programme Objective (PO) PO 1 More exports by Central Baltic SMEs 10 Definition and concepts from Intervention logic We would use it as output on project level (as the introduced marketing and organisational innovations are to serve the purpose to achieve sales on targeted markets), being the milestone towards targeted results (achieved sales).
 On programme level we will report it to European Commission as result for over European aggregation purposes.
 Participation from project activities in which the companies' representatives take active part.
 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
 1 company may participate in several project activities - we count 1 There can be more than 1 representative from 1 company - we count 1 The project partners are responsible for keeping records on participating companies.
-The records should include the companies names, the contact information to prove the participation to the participation to be provided and the participation to be participated to be participating to a participation of the project partners are responsible for keeping records on participating companies.
-11 Data collection information and in which project activities the participation took place.
-Managing Authority monitoring system.
+The records should include the companies names, the contact information and in which project activities the participation took place.
+11 Data collection Managing Authority monitoring system.
 Separate requests by Joint Secretariat.
 12 Time measurement 1 year (12 months).
 13 Aggregation issues Will be aggregated on project level over the project duration and aggregated on programme level to include the achievements of all projects contributions.
 14 Reporting Annually as full year achievement and after the project ends in final report.
-15 References 16 Corresponding corporate indicator Not applicable 17 Notes 18 1 Examples: Central Baltic 2014-21 programme SO 1.3 projects
+15 - References 16 Corresponding corporate indicator Not applicable 17 Notes 18 L Examples: Central Baltic 2014-21 programme SO 1.3 projects

 Row ID Field Indicator metadata

 1 Indicator code RCO 87

 2 Indicator name Organisations co-operating across borders

 3 Measurement unit Company, organization

 4 Type of indicator Common Interreg Output Indicator

 5 Baseline 0

-6 Milestone 2024 (as 31.12) 120
+6 Milestone 2024 (as 120

+31.12)

 7 Target 2029 (as 31.12.29) 800- 850

 8 Priority P 1 Innovative Central Baltic Business development

 9 Programme Objective PO 1 More exports by Central Baltic SMEs

-10 Definition and concepts RCO 87 will include the sum of RCO 04 and the number of project partners.
+11 Definition and concepts Data collection RCO 87 will include the sum of RCO 04 and the number of project partners.
 RCO 04 achievements can be aggregated to the RCO 87 as the "enterprises receiving non-financial support" are also the organizations.
 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
 1 company may participate in several project activities - we count 1 There can be more than 1 representative from 1 company - we count 1 The project partners are responsible for keeping records on participating companies.
 The records should include the companies' names, the contact information and in which project activities the participation took place.

-11 Data collection Managing Authority monitoring system.
-Separate requests by Joint Secretariat.
+Managing Authority monitoring system.
+Separate requests by Joint

-12 Time measurement 1 year (12 months).
+12 Time measurement Secretariat.
+1 year (12 months).

 13 Aggregation issues The project partners are counted on programme level.

-RCO 04 component will be aggregated on programme level to include the achievements of all projects contributions.
+13 Aggi egation issues RCO 04 component will be aggregated on programme level to include the achievements of all projects contributions.

 14 Reporting Annually as full year achievement and after the project ends in final report.

-15 References
+15 • References

 16 Corresponding corporate indicator

 17 Notes

-18 · Examples:
+18 Examples: